Science behind marine parks

 • In sanctuary zones, you can go sailing, diving, kayaking, surfing and swimming, but there are restrictions on mining, trawling and fishing activities.

-Main image: posidonia sinuosa (image courtesy of Simon Bryars)
+Main image: Posidonia sinuosa (image courtesy of Simon Bryars)

 This content was produced in partnership with Good Living